tarwn/lessthandot-hugo/blogs/content/posts/2010-08-16-sql-saturday-28-baton-rouge.md

   <a href="http://yfrog.com/mcg1sp" title="See the fullsize picture"><img src="http://tiernok.com/LTDBlog/sqlsat28_2010/sqlsatteam.png" alt="A great team of people" /></a><br /> A great team of people (click for larger)
 </div>

 As is always the case with the events, the best part was the people.
 I met a number of new people, at varying places in their respective careers, and had interesting conversations that lasted until the restaurant hosting the after party finally asked the last four of us to leave.
-I wasn&#8217;t able to work everyone&#8217;s names into the post, but it was a great group and there a lot of names both familiar and new.
-From what I hear, the planning for next year is already in progress, so maybe I&#8217;ll see you there.
+I wasn't able to work everyone's names into the post, but it was a great group and there a lot of names both familiar and new.
+From what I hear, the planning for next year is already in progress, so maybe I'll see you there.

-For more pictures, check out [William&#8217;s full gallery][15] on Picasa.
+For more pictures, check out [William's full gallery][15] on Picasa.

 <br style="clear: left;" />